moonbeam5115/DiabetesFactorsAnalysis/README.md

 * Exercise can lower insulin resistance and should be incorporated into a holistic treatment for people suffering from diabetes
 * Although the relationship between nutrition and diabetes is complex, the most harmful products to consume are carbonated beverages
 * Other factors like lack of sleep seem to have a high correlation with diabetes incidence - why?

+# Next Steps
+* Gather more accurate information about lifestyle choices

+* Gather information about economic burden due to diabetes

+* Figure out what kind of effect exercise and better nutrition would have on diabetes related healthcare costs

+* Adjust the analysis to include the population size